farahyasserr/MumzWorldVersion/README.md

 ## Enhancements that can be done to the API

 - Add pagination
-- too many nested objects until I reach list data
+- Too many nested objects until I reach list data~
 - Pass language in params instead of getting 2 objects for 2 languages
 - Prices could be simpler and more straightforward
 - Too many nested items: e.g. product.base_price_range.minimum_price.regular_price.value - minimum_price can be removed for example
 - Remove __typename attribute if it’s not needed
-- allery images have the wrong link
+- Gallery images should be  included

 ## Important Notes
 - This is work of 2.5 days (started working on task in weekend due to personal stuff)